 5. Challenge or call to action

 This method is usually used to end persuasive speeches and make people take action.
-If your essay casts light on a big issue and the ways to deal with it, you also can conclude by calling your audience to do something about it.
+If your essay casts light on a big issue and how to deal with it, you can also conclude by calling your audience to do something about it.

 6. Echo the introduction